 Ella switched to RIC after the first year of the IB Diploma at TOGS.
 Finding A levels a better route for her, Ella completed three subjects intensively in only one year, making her grades of AAA in History, English Literature and Film Studies even more impressive.
 Another high flying one year A level success is Henry from Cranbrook School.
 Henry joined the College with CDDD at AS, switched all of his subjects and took three one year A levels in Psychology, Sociology and Film Studies.
 His grades of AAB have won him a Psychology place at KCL.

-Other successes for local students on the fast track one year A level programme at RIC in 2016 include Emily from Simon Langton who won a place to study Theology at Durham, Daisy from Walthamstow Hall who will read Geography at Exeter, Rohan from Sackville School whose top grade in Philosophy achieved in one year helped him secure a place at Imperial for Computing and Bedir from King's Canterbury who won a place to study International Relations at KCL.
+Other successes for local students on the fast track one year A level programme at RIC include Emily from Simon Langton who won a place to study Theology at Durham, Daisy from Walthamstow Hall who will read Geography at Exeter, Rohan from Sackville School whose top grade in Philosophy achieved in one year helped him secure a place at Imperial for Computing and Bedir from King's Canterbury who won a place to study International Relations at KCL.

 One Year A levels for International Students